 • Deferment under certain conditions

 • Possible eligibility for Public Service Loan Forgiveness

-Depending on demonstrated financial need, your child might have more options for federal aid if they apply on their own.
-However, if all other federal aid is exhausted, the Parent PLUS loan might be a great supplement to your child’s tuition payments after federal aid, scholarships, or grants.
+Depending on demonstrated financial need, your child may qualify for a combination of these loan types in addition to scholarships, grants, or work-study.
+However, if all other federal aid is exhausted, the Parent PLUS loan might be an option to supplement your child’s tuition payments after federal aid, scholarships, or grants.

 When federal student loan options are exhausted, some students and parents may turn to private loans to help fund their education.
 Parents can take out a private loan in their own name to pay for college for their student.
-If you have a strong credit history, you might consider a private loan over the PLUS loan — there’s a chance you could qualify for a lower interest rate.
+If you have a strong credit history, you might consider a private loan over the PLUS loan — there’s a chance you could potentially qualify for a lower interest rate.

 With a private student loan, you may have the option of a fixed- or variable-rate loan, potentially giving you more flexibility on repayment.
 With a private student loan, you might have the chance to choose the term length of a loan as well.

 Your child can also apply for private loans, but in many cases, they’ll require a cosigner.